 - Perform medical reviews of Medi-Cal and public health providers.

 - Provide technical assistance (financial and medical) in the development and expansion of the Managed Care program.

 - Identify and investigate Medi-Cal beneficiary and provider fraud and abuse, emphasizing fraud prevention.

 - Participate in the development or modification of DHCS policies.

-- The Financial Audits Branch (FAB) ensures, through financial audits, that payments made to providers of Medi-Cal or other State or federally funded health care program are valid, reasonable, and in accordance with laws, regulations, and program intent.
+- Financial Audits Branch (FAB) ensures, through financial audits, that payments made to providers of Medi-Cal or other State or federally funded health care programs are valid, reasonable, and in accordance with laws, regulations, and program intent.

 - Internal Audits (IA) is an independent organization housed within A&I that is charged with department-wide program audit responsibilities.

 *Note: Adobe Reader is required to view several documents contained on this website.